Is it snowing in your part of the world? Here in Alberta, it looks like we’re going to have a white Christmas.

 Comfort food like this delicious Instant Pot Hearty Vegetable and Brown Rice Soup!

-All the ingredients except the broth.
+Here are all the ingredients except the broth.
+Prepare the ingredients before starting the Instant Pot.
 Complete ingredient amounts and full instructions listed below in the recipe card.

-- Colourful vegetables that are savoury (e.g. potatoes), sweet (like the carrots), and have a mild bite (e.g. onions, ginger, and garlic).
+- Colourful vegetables that are savoury (e.g. potatoes), sweet (from the carrots), and have a mild bite (e.g. onions, ginger, and garlic).

 - Tender, filling brown rice that more than doubles in size once it is cooked.
 It has a nuttier flavour than white rice.

 - A generous amount of dried herbs which includes parsley, basil, rosemary, and thyme that are earthy and fragrant is added to give the soup another layer of flavour.

 - The tomato paste adds a lovely rich savoury tomato flavour to the soup.